badamiec3/Jenkins-Repo-Practical-Project/README.md

 ![cluster][cluster]

-Accesing the load balancer on port 80 will display the following:
+Accesing the load balancer on port 80 will show the following:

 ![browser][browser]